 Collaborative project with The Residents – what happens when speeding modern ideas meet an immovable object.
 2:12 Released on YouTube and residents.com

 MEANDRES & MEDIAS

-Publication of monograph with contributions from Stephen Sarrazin, Jean-Paul Fargier, Florian Gaite, Pascal Lievre, Dara Birnbaum, Bill T. Jones and many others.
-Complete with retrospective DVD.
+Monograph about Sanborn - contributions from Stephen Sarrazin, Jean-Paul Fargier, Florian Gaite, Pascal Lievre, Dara Birnbaum, Bill T. Jones and many others.
+Publication complete with retrospective DVD.

 A Tale of Two Cities

 Retrospective exhibition with six installations as part of the Festival Bandits Mages in Bourges, France; October 31st to November 13th 2016.
 Exhibition included screenings, critical panels and monograph release.
 Curated by Stephen Sarrazin.

 Video installation in tribute to Nam June Paik as part of the Trace(s) Festival in Pont Saint Esprit, France.